anjalim3/chaostoolkit-fuzzdiscover/example/fibo_demo/README.md

 "Segmentation failures" and memory exhaustions in general make systems "core dump" a consolidated byte-code file for debugging purposes.
 These "core dumps" (hprofs in case of JVM) are large files - running from few hundred MBs to few GBs in size - that eat up file system space.

-Core dumps usually slowly eat up disk space with each failure till one day you suddenly wake up to a full disk _[Real production issue]_
+Core dumps slowly eat up disk space with each failure till one day you suddenly wake up to a full disk _[Real production issue]_

 ### What FuzzDiscover does in this demo: